luizpestana/ShutdownAfter/README.md

 # ShutdownAfter

-Shutdown Windows after a specific window is closed.
+Shutdown Windows after a specified window is closed.

 It can be useful to shutdown Windows after copying files or folders.